- Home

 Artificial intelligence

-We launched the first National AI Strategy in 2019 [PDF, 9 MB] and refreshed it in 2023 (NAIS 2.0) [PDF, 6.1 MB] to further harness the AI's transformative potential for our people, businesses, and economy.
+We launched the first National AI Strategy in 2019 [PDF, 9 MB] and refreshed it in 2023 (NAIS 2.0) [PDF, 6.1 MB] to further harness AI's transformative potential for our people, businesses, and economy.

 To strengthen the competitiveness of key economic sectors, we established our first sectoral Centre of Excellence (CoE) to tackle sector-wide use cases and build domain-specific capabilities.